michellehn/photography-portfolio/README.md

 ![screenshot2](https://raw.githubusercontent.com/michellehn/photography-portfolio/master/photos/screenshots/screenshot2.png)
 - - - - -

-This is a portfolio site the displays some of my photography.
+This is a portfolio site the displays some of my photography, broken up into various categories such as nature and landscape photography.
 It was a project for my Web Design course at Cornell University.

 ### Main categories on Photography Portfolio site